Pleb5/Pleb5.github.io/pages/quest-2-get-on-board.md

 💡Means you will be briefed with basic theoretical knowledge before you go on your objectives.
 The gist of it will be clear just from these concise descriptions but I will include links here and there to decent additional sources for you to go and learn even more if you like.

-**Simply put**: Read -> Apply -> Reflect, share, discuss -> Repeat
+**Simply put**: Read --> Apply --> Reflect, Share, Discuss --> Repeat

-Anyone serious about Bitcoin and/or IT security recommends a Linux operating system.
+Anyone serious about Bitcoin and IT security recommends a Linux operating system.
 Laptops and Desktops have stronger computational capabilities so they are better suited for Bitcoin operations than mobile phones.

 ## OBJECTIVE: Gear up!
 1. Get a decent new or used Laptop/PC that you dedicate to bitcoin.
 Main parameters: